Most people know the approximate age of their birds when they first get them.

 We use colored leg bands to keep track of who is who amongst the flock.
 Then, we mark down the flock and each chicken with their hatch day.

-After a while, it becomes evident that record-keeping is extremely useful when it comes to health records, fertility, and breeding.
+After a while, it becomes evident that record-keeping is extremely useful for health records, fertility, and breeding.

-When you look at a chicken you can generally get a pretty good ‘feel’ for the birds’ general age.
-As you uncover the clues discussed above, they will help to confirm (or not) your thoughts on the general age of the bird.
+You can generally get a pretty good ‘feel’ for the birds’ general age when you look at a chicken.
+As you uncover the clues discussed above, they will help confirm (or not) your thoughts on the general age of the bird.

-There are always exceptions to every rule, but if you follow the tips above you will get a fairly good idea of your chicken’s age.
+There are always exceptions to every rule, but you will get a fairly good idea of your chicken’s age if you follow the tips above.

-Keeping records of development, characteristics, ages and so on, will help you to remember for future use and can also serve as a health record too.
+Keeping records of development, characteristics, ages, and so on will help you remember for future use and serve as a health record.

 Do you have any tips for identifying the age of your chickens- let us know in the comments below!